-Sleep is a huge part of our lives- we spend about a third of our days asleep, yet, how much do we really know about it, other than the magical eight hours?
-We’re hoping to share a little more on the subject, so that alongside using WeStretch, you are feeling better about yourself and your body.
+Sleep is a significant part of our lives.
+We spend about a third of our days asleep, yet, how much do we really know about it, other than the magical eight hours?
+We’re hoping to shed a little more light on the importance of sleep.

 Lack of sleep is the cause of so many things, such as general fatigue, but it can also cause a lack of motivation, moodiness, a decreased sex drive, a weakened immune system, weight gain, impaired brain activity, as well as a variety of other health problems.

 There are some minor lifestyle changes can help with all of that!

 Use naps effectively.

 There are so many positives for napping during the day, so long as you take care with how, when and where you doze off.

 While not everyone can fall asleep during the day, napping is linked to relaxation, reducing stress, increased alertness, improved mood, improved reaction time, lower blood pressure and a better memory.

 10- 20 minute power naps are best for alertness and a quick fix for fatigue, 60 minutes are great for improved memories (though, you will have to face minor sleep inertia), and 90 minutes are great for a full sleep cycle, which helps with creativity and the ability to learn.

 The only length of time to be cautioned against is the 30 minute nap.
 This time period has you dipping into your deep sleep cycle, which trying to wake from causes sleep inertia, which is a heavy grogginess, making you feel disoriented, dizzy, and unable to function properly.